-Watch the video showing you how to make this recipe, then scroll to the bottom of this post and print out the recipe so you can make it at home.
+Watch the video above the recipe card at the bottom of the post.
+It shows you how to make this recipe, and then you can print out the recipe so you can make it at home.

 My son Brooks acquired a new hobby one summer while we were on vacation: fishing.
 He hooked up with his East Coast cousins and their fishing neighbor named Eric.
 Eric had all kinds of gear that he let the kids use, and he taught them how to catch fish off the docks and the jetty of Boston’s South Shore.
 Brooks spent a lot of time with Eric and those fishing poles that summer.
 He was on a mission to catch the biggest fish around, and I think he’d have fished all day every day if we’d let him.